Wget with WARC output

 WARC file format

 The WARC file format is an ISO standard.
 The official specification of ISO 28500:2009 is not available for free.
-However, the final draft is free, and is supposed to be technically equivalent to the official standard.
+However, the WARC 1.0 final draft and WARC 1.1 latest draft are free, and are supposed to be technically equivalent to the official standard.

 The WARC usage task force has published WARC implementation guidelines with additional recommendations.